 Some of the links below are affiliate links, so we may receive a commission, at no cost to you, if you make a purchase through a link.
 Check our Disclosure in the Privacy Policy for more info.

 Almond flavoured flapjacks with a layer of cherry compote in the middle!
-These bakewell flapjacks taste incredible and look so enticing.
+These flapjacks taste incredible and look so enticing.
+Let’s get baking…

-This right here is no ordinary flapjack, It’s a moist cherry bakewell flapjack!
+This right here is no ordinary flapjack, it’s a moist cherry bakewell flapjack and the taste is so delicious!

-The classic bakewell tart has been transformed into these tasty flapjacks.
-Just like my bakewell blondies, individual almond slices and these congress tarts, it’s a fusion that tastes so damn good!
+This isn’t my first bakewell flavoured recipe (I’m definitely a little obsessed), and just like my bakewell blondies, individual almond slices and these congress tarts, it’s a fusion that tastes so damn good!

-Bakewell flapjacks wouldn’t be a bakewell flapjack without almonds!
-They’re packed with ground almonds, almond extract and topped with flaked almonds for a slight crunch.
+These cherry bakewell flapjacks would not be a bakewell flapjack without the almond taste!
+To recreate this, I’ve added ground almonds, almond extract and a topping of flaked almonds for a slight crunch.

-I used cherry compote which is like jam but has pieces of whole fruit in it.
-Whereas the fruit in jams are completely broken down.
-I find whole pieces of cherries provide a delicious burst of flavour.
+I used cherry compote which is like jam but has pieces of whole fruit in it (the fruit in jams is completely broken down).
+The whole pieces of cherries provide a delicious burst of flavour which I love.

 Recipe Ingredients

 - Porridge Oats: Use any brand of porridge oats.
-Avoid using jumbo oats as this can lead to crumbly flapjacks.
+Avoid using jumbo oats as this can lead to a crumbly texture.

-- Ground Almonds: Contributes to the bakewell flavour, adds texture and flavour.
+- Ground Almonds: Contributes to the bakewell flavour and texture.

 - Sugar: Use light brown sugar, this adds a delicious, caramelised flavour.

-- Butter: I used stork butter to make these flapjacks.
+- Butter: I used stork butter to make these flapjacks (you can use salted or unsalted butter).

 - Golden Syrup: There’s nothing like Lyle’s golden syrup but check out these golden syrup alternatives.